premodelling/infections/README.md

 [``tfp_ltla_ag``](./warehouse/weights/series/ltla/focus/child) | The trust fraction of the patients, **w.r.t. an age group**, that originated<br>from the LTLA in question.
 [``tfp_ltla_ag``](./warehouse/weights/series/ltla/baseline/disaggregated) | The trust fraction of the patients, **w.r.t. an age group and sex**,<br>that originated from the LTLA in question.<br><br>In future, this variable name will be changed to ``tfp_ltla_ags``.
 At<br>present the age-group & age-group-sex fractions can only exist<br>in separate files.

+**Of interest**, if we have time, a map that illustrates the fraction of LTLA patients that a NHS trust receives from each contributing LTLA, and perhaps catchment estimates.

 <br>